 Key Recent Studies.
 In October 2018, we reported that the pivotal Phase III MAIA study of daratumumab in combination with lenalidomide and dexamethasone, or Rd, for frontline treatment of transplant-ineligible MM patients had met its primary endpoint at a pre-specified interim analysis.
-Janssen completed an sBLA submission to the FDA and submitted an MAA to the EMA in March 2019, and submitted a supplemental new drug application to the Ministry of Health, Labor and Welfare in Japan in April 2019, based on this study.
-The FDA plans to review the MAIA sBLA under its RTOR Pilot Program.
+Daratumumab was approved for this indication based on the MAIA study in June 2019 and Janssen submitted an MAA to the EMA in March 2019 and a supplemental new drug application to the Ministry of Health, Labor and Welfare in Japan in April 2019 based on this study.
 In October 2018, we also reported topline results that the first part of Janssen's pivotal Phase III CASSIOPEIA study of daratumumab in combination with bortezomib, thalidomide and dexamethasone, or VTd, for frontline treatment of transplant-eligible MM patients met its primary endpoint.
 In March 2019, Janssen submitted an sBLA to the FDA and an MAA to the EMA based on the CASSIOPEIA study.
+In May 2019, the FDA granted priority review for the sBLA submission.
 In addition, in February 2019, we reported positive topline results in Janssen's Phase III COLUMBA study for the subQ formulation of daratumumab.
 We expect Janssen to submit regulatory applications based on the COLUMBA study in 2019.
 Each of these studies is described in more detail below.